ritza-co/replit-docs-2/docs/tutorials/building-a-nineties-inspired-website.md

 ## Where next?

-That's it for this tutorial.
-But you can build your site further.
-Try adding more sections to your website.
-Play around with CSS properties and selectors and give your site a different look.
+That's it for this tutorial, but you can build your site further.
+Try adding more sections to your website, or play around with CSS properties and selectors to give your site a different look.

 You can find our repl below: